Want to grow weed at home?

 (See our review of nutrients and fertilizers for more info on nitrogen and potassium levels.)

-Try to keep control over humidity and temperature if you are growing plants indoors.
+Try to keep control over humidity and temperature when growing weed plants indoors.
 High humidity helps in increasing the growth rate of female plants, while low humidity is good for the growth of male.
 Likewise with the temperature: low temperature is helpful for female plants’ growth, while high temperature is good for male plants.

-Temperature and humidity levels for female plants at different growing stages:
+Temperature and humidity levels for female weed plants at different growing stages:

 - Seedlings: 20-25ºC with lights on, 4-5º lower with lights off; 60-70% humidity.